nemo-cluster/jumphost/README.md

 If you want to use Github for user and key management, use this template. https://github.com/nemo-cluster/jumphost

 Log in to your account and click the "Use this template" button.
+On Github, you can create a private repository.
+If you need access to your repository from your jumphosts, simply add your public keys from the machines to the repository's deploy keys.
+Go to your repository and select "Settings -> Deploy keys -> Add deploy key".
+Do **NOT** check the "Allow write accesss" option for your jumphosts!

 Open a new terminal on your local desktop and clone the newly created repository:
 ```bash